pwt/docker-airconnect-arm/README.md

 # Docker Container Build of *AirConnect* for Raspberry Pi

 This Dockerfile builds a docker container version of the excellent AirConnect [1] utility, suitable for use on a Raspberry Pi.
+It starts only the `airupnp-arm` service to enable AirPlay for any and all Sonos speakers and devices.

 It has so far been tested on the following Raspberry Pi models:

 * Raspberry Pi 3 Model B Rev 1.2 (a02082)
 * Raspberry Pi 3 Model B Plus Rev 1.3 (a020d3)